claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

     - When you first install it, it tells you to do this but you might find you can 't because it's not actually listed there
     - Just copy something into clipboard and then press Command + Shift + V
     - Then you will get the same message again, and this time Flycut will be listed under Accessibility
+  - !
+Sometimes a bug means the popup gets stuck in the middle of your screen
+    - To get rid of it, Use Cmd + Space + Flycut to "open" the Flycut app
+    - The app won't open, but the popup will go away

 ## Bulk rename utility for Windows